Jimmy Lambert: Professional career

-After signing, Lambert made his professional debut with the AZL White Sox, and he was promoted to the Kannapolis Intimidators during the season.
-In 15 games (13 starts) between the two clubs, he was 1-6 with a 5.26 ERA.
-Lambert began 2017 with Kannapolis, and after going 7-2 with a 2.19 ERA in 12 starts, earning him a South Atlantic League All Star selection, he was promoted to the Winston-Salem Dash in June.
-He finished the season with Winston-Salem, pitching to a 5-4 record with a 5.45 ERA in 14 starts.
-In 2018, he began the year with Winston-Salem, and after going 5-7 with a 3.95 ERA in 13 starts, he was promoted to the Birmingham Barons.
-In five starts for Birmingham, he was 3-1 with a 2.88 ERA.
-He returned to Birmingham in 2019, going 3-4 with a 4.55 ERA over 11 starts.
+After signing, Lambert made his professional debut with the Arizona League White Sox, and he was promoted to the Kannapolis Intimidators during the season.
+In 15 games (13 starts) between the two clubs, he was 1–6 with a 5.26 ERA with 43 strikeouts.
+Lambert began 2017 with Kannapolis, and after going 7–2 with a 2.19 ERA in 12 starts, earning him a South Atlantic League All Star selection, he was promoted to the Winston-Salem Dash in June.
+He finished the season with Winston-Salem, pitching to a 5–4 record with a 5.45 ERA and 59 strikeouts in 14 starts.
+In 2018, he began the year with Winston-Salem, and after going 5–7 with a 3.95 ERA and 80 strikeouts in 13 starts, he was promoted to the Birmingham Barons.
+In five starts for Birmingham, he was 3–1 with a 2.88 ERA and 30 strikeouts.
+He returned to Birmingham in 2019, going 3–4 with a 4.55 ERA and 70 strikeouts over 11 starts.

-Lambert was added to the White Sox 40–man roster following the 2019 season.
+On November 20, 2019, the White Sox added Lambert to their 40-man roster to protect him from the Rule 5 draft.
 Lambert made his MLB debut on July 25, 2020 against the Minnesota Twins at Guaranteed Rate Field.
 He successfully got 3 outs in the 9th inning and closed out the win for the Sox.
 Lambert would only appear in one more game after his debut as he missed the rest of the season with a right forearm strain.
+He made only 4 appearances for the team in 2021, logging a 1–1 record and 6.23 ERA with 10 strikeouts over 13 innings.
+Lambert made 42 appearances for Chicago in 2022, compiling a 1–2 record and 3.26 ERA with 45 strikeouts across 47 innings pitched.

+In 2023, Lambert made 35 appearances for Chicago, registering a 5.26 ERA with 41 strikeouts in 37 2/3 innings of work.
+On September 13, 2023, it was announced that Lambert would undergo season–ending surgery to remove a bone spur from his right ankle.
+Lambert was placed on the 60–day injured list with a shoulder injury to begin the 2024 season.
+On August 24, 2024, it was announced that Lambert had undergone season–ending shoulder surgery.
+On November 4, he was sent outright to Triple-A he rejected the assignment and elected free agency.

 Personal life

-Lambert's brother is Peter Lambert, who is also a professional baseball player and currently pitches for the Colorado Rockies.
+Lambert's brother Peter Lambert, is also a professional baseball player for the Tokyo Yakult Swallows.